DataHighway-DHX/node/EXAMPLES.md

   docker-compose logs --follow
   ```
 Alternatively just run `docker-compose --file docker-compose-custom.yml --verbose up`.
-If you change the code, then be sure to rebuild the chain configuration file and purge the chain, then destroy and rebuild containers from the image by running `docker-compose --file docker-compose-custom.yml --verbose down && docker-compose --file docker-compose-custom.yml --verbose up`
+If you change the code, then be rebuild the code, rebuild the chain configuration file and purge the chain, then destroy and rebuild containers from the image by running `docker-compose --file docker-compose-custom.yml --verbose down && docker-compose --file docker-compose-custom.yml --verbose up`
 To just restart existing containers of the node, run `docker-compose --file docker-compose-custom.yml --verbose restart`.
   * Screenshot:
   ![](./assets/images/logs.png)